Dan-Nassirharand/dan.slidev/makefiles/functions.md

 - Make has many useful built-in functions
 - Most of these revolve around text manipulation
 - Not recommended to do complicated text manipulation inside make, most of these functions are intended for makefile tasks
+- A complete list can be found in the [manual](https://www.gnu.org/software/make/manual/html_node/Functions.html).

 ## Making Calls